Wrapped in Red: Background

 Clarkson had expressed interest in recording a Christmas album for years, having recorded various Christmas songs such as "Oh Holy Night" and "My Grown Up Christmas List" on the American Idol: The Great Holiday Classics (2003), "I'll Be Home for Christmas" on iTunes Session (2011), and being featured on Blake Shelton's Christmas album Cheers, It's Christmas (2012).
 Weary of constantly being asked for her primary genre, she felt that recording a Christmas album would finally pave a way for her to explore other different genres.
 She remarked, "I always get asked what genre I'm in: 'Is this country or pop or rock?
 What are you?'
 And what's cool about making the Christmas album was, 'Oh, there are no limitations!
 We can do whatever we want!'".
 She further added, "The thing about Christmas is that it almost doesn't matter what mood you're in or what kind of a year you've had—it's a fresh start.
 I'm going to clear the air and take stock of the good that's happened."

-Discussions about making her sixth studio album being a Christmas record began on December 2012, a month after releasing her first greatest hits album, Greatest Hits – Chapter One.
+Discussions about making her sixth studio album being a Christmas record began in December 2012, a month after releasing her first greatest hits album, Greatest Hits – Chapter One.
 Having found the opportunity to do so, Clarkson commissioned producer and multi-instrumentalist Greg Kurstin, whom she had previously collaborated with on her albums Stronger and Greatest Hits – Chapter One, to solely produce the whole album.
 Despite having been raised in the Jewish faith and unfamiliar with Christmas songs, Kurstin agreed to produce the project.
 As a result, the record marked the second time her studio album only had a single producer (the first being David Kahne solely producing My December in 2007).
 It also marked the fourth time Kurstin had solely produced an entire studio album apart from being a member of the musical groups The Bird and the Bee and Geggy Tah (the first three being Lily Allen's It's Not Me, It's You in 2009, Sia's We Are Born in 2010, and The Shins' Port of Morrow in 2012).